-The online safety program began in August 2006, but performance data was not available until 2011.
 This measure shows the completion rates and on-time completion rates for online safety classes.
-2017 showed continued high performance in completing assignments on time, with both the one-time completion and the overall completion rates exceeding the 90% target.
+Fiscal Year 2020 showed continued high performance in completing assignments on time, with both the on-time completion and the overall completion rates exceeding the 90% target.